esteinig/sketchy/README.md

 **`v0.4.3: beta, rust core libs`**

-`Sketchy` is an online lineage calling and genotyping algorithm based on the heuristic principle of genomic neighbor typing by [Karel Břinda and colleagues (2020)](https://www.biorxiv.org/content/10.1101/403204v2). `Sketchy` computes the sum of min-wise hashes shared with species-wide reference sketches of bacterial pathogen genomes and their associated genotypes e.g. multi-locus sequence types, susceptibility profiles computed with [Mykrobe](https://github.com/Mykrobe-tools/mykrobe) or serotype alleles inferred with [Kleborate](https://github.com/katholt/kleborate).
+`Sketchy` is an online lineage calling and genotyping algorithm based on the heuristic principle of genomic neighbor typing by [Karel Břinda and colleagues (2020)](https://www.biorxiv.org/content/10.1101/403204v2). `Sketchy` computes the sum of min-wise hashes shared with species-wide reference sketches of bacterial pathogen genomes and their associated genotypes e.g. multi-locus sequence types, susceptibility profiles computed with [Mykrobe](https://github.com/Mykrobe-tools/mykrobe) or serotype alleles inferred with [Kleborate](https://github.com/katholt/kleborate) amongst others.
 A list of precomputed genotype features can be found in the corresponding pathogen reference sections.

-Currently supported species are:
+Currently validated species are:

 * :closed_umbrella: *Staphylococcus aureus*
 * :briefcase:*Klebsiella pneumoniae*